AppImage/docs.appimage.org/source/reference/appimagekit.rst

 appimagetool should not be confused with the alternative `go implementation <https://github.com/probonopd/go-appimage>`_, which offers a :ref:`wider feature set <sec-go-appimagetool>`.

+.. _apprun.c:

 AppRun.c (Legacy)
 -----------------

-`AppRun.c` (also available as precompiled binary `here <https://github.com/AppImage/AppImageKit/releases/continuous>`_) is a program that attempts to make the application binary relocatable by manipulating environment variables.
+``AppRun.c`` (also available as precompiled binary `here <https://github.com/AppImage/AppImageKit/releases/continuous>`_) is a program that attempts to make the application relocatable without modifying it in any way.
+This can be necessary in some cases, e.g. if its licence prohibits any modifications.
+It does this by manipulating environment variables, so that the bundled shared libraries are used and related warnings are suppressed.
+However, using it doesn't guarantee the application to run correctly.

 .. warning::

    |apprun_c_warning|

+   There are some edge cases where :code:`AppRun.c` might be useful and is still in use.
+However, it suffers from many limitations and requires some workarounds which themselves require troublesome mechanisms.
+For example, :code:`AppRun` force-changes the current working directory, and therefore applications cannot detect where the AppImage was originally called.
+This may be especially annoying for CLI tools, but can also be a problem for GUI applications expecting paths via parameters.
+This and other workarounds & mechanisms can cause a lot of trouble while trying to debug an AppImage.
+Please beware of that before thinking about using :code:`AppRun.c` in your AppImage.

 Helpers